Two-factor authentication for Box

 Subscription Requirement

 Your organization requires the Business or Enterprise plan to use the LoginTC AD FS Connector.
-See the Pricing page for more information about subscription options.
+Explore Pricing Plans

 User Experience